freedust1/getting_and_cleaning_data/README.md

 Purpose of this project is to make tidy dateset generated from smart device data.

 # Desciption of files
-CodeBook.md -
+ - CodeBook.md - a file containing information of variables, labels etc.
-run_analysis.R - R source code for making tidy dataset README.md - this file
+ - run_analysis.R - R source code for making tidy dataset
+ - README.md - this file
-dataset.txt - tidy dataset that is result of run_analysis.R
+ - dataset.txt - tidy dataset that is result of run_analysis.R

 # How to run
  - Download R source Code 'run_analysis.R'